mrdhnto/ZeroIn-Crosshair/README.md

 | Apex Legends | Easy Anti-Cheat | ✓ Expected — same technique as Discord overlay |
 | Fortnite | BattlEye + EAC | ✓ Expected — no injection or hooking |

 Kernel-level anti-cheat (Vanguard, BattlEye) operates at a lower level than ZeroIn's user-mode overlay.
-ZeroIn does not inject, hook, or modify any process — it is a transparent click-through window, not a game modification.
+ZeroIn does not inject, hook, or modify any process, it is a transparent click-through window, not a game modification.

 ## Usage